Nvidia: Fabrication

+Nvidia uses external suppliers for all phases of manufacturing, including wafer fabrication, assembly, testing, and packaging.
+Nvidia thus avoids most of the investment and production costs and risks associated with chip manufacturing, although it does sometimes directly procure some components and materials used in the production of its products (e.g., memory and substrates).
+Nvidia focuses its own resources on product design, quality assurance, marketing, and customer support.

-GPU Technology Conference
+GPU technology conference

 Nvidia's GPU Technology Conference (GTC) is a series of technical conferences held around the world.
 It originated in 2009 in San Jose, California, with an initial focus on the potential for solving computing challenges through GPUs.
 In recent years, the conference's focus has shifted to various applications of artificial intelligence and deep learning; including self-driving cars, healthcare, high-performance computing, and Nvidia Deep Learning Institute (DLI) training.
 GTC 2018 attracted over 8400 attendees.
 GTC 2020 was converted to a digital event and drew roughly 59,000 registrants.
 After several years of remote-only events, GTC in March 2024 returned to an in-person format in San Jose, California.

-At GTC 2025, Nvidia unveiled its next-generation AI hardware, the Blackwell Ultra and Vera Rubin chips, signaling a leap toward agentic AI and reasoning-capable computing.
+At GTC 2025, Nvidia unveiled its next-generation AI hardware, the Blackwell Ultra and Vera Rubin chips, signalling a leap toward agentic AI and reasoning-capable computing.
 Huang projected that AI-driven infrastructure would drive Nvidia's data center revenue to $1 trillion by 2028.
 The announcement also introduced Isaac GR00T N1 (humanoid robotics model), Cosmos (synthetic training data AI), and the Newton physics engine, developed in collaboration with DeepMind and Disney Research.